nickcrider/ot-docs/README.md

 make setup
 make serve
 ```
-You should now be able to find the docs at `http://localhost:8000` any saved changes to files are automatically reflected
+You should now be able to find the docs at `http://localhost:8000` the server watches files for changes and automatically reloads

 # Notes

 The big caveat currently is the generation of the API Reference documentation.
 Converting the Sphinx based autodoc output to Markdown loses a lot of useful formatting, and rewriting all of the API docstrings in Markdown is a no-go.
-Therefore, I configured a local branch of the monorepo with `make docs-v2-ref` to generate raw HTML from the (mostly) equivlent template [sphinx-material](https://github.com/bashtage/sphinx-material/).
+Therefore, I configured a [branch](https://github.com/Opentrons/opentrons/tree/docs-sphinx-material/api) of the monorepo with `make docs-v2-ref` to generate raw HTML from the (mostly) equivlent template [sphinx-material](https://github.com/bashtage/sphinx-material/).
 For now, I've just copy-pasted the HTML output into the `new_protocol_api.md` but it will be automate with a makefile, soon.

 # Todo